-British mountain bikers are well equipped, highly skilled and looking for new challenges, so British Cycling has launched the new Level 3 Mountain Bike Leadership Award to enable the most experienced leaders to take groups and individuals on demanding wilderness rides in the most remote corners of the country.
+British mountain bikers are well-equipped, highly-skilled and looking for new challenges, so British Cycling has created the Level 3 Mountain Bike Leadership Award to enable the most experienced leaders to take groups and individuals on demanding wilderness rides in the most remote corners of the country.

 The Level 3 Mountain Bike Leadership Award is aimed at experienced leaders who are ready to take the next step and increase their scope for creating inspiring and long-lasting experiences, for clients or friends, through guiding rides in remote environments and on physically demanding trails of high technical difficulty.

 Leaders at this level will need to be proficient in all areas of mountain bike leadership, as well as being highly-skilled mountain bike riders.
 The three-day training course builds upon the skills and knowledge gained at Level 2, with specific topics covered in more depth.

 The Level 3 Mountain Bike Leadership Award particularly focuses on leading groups in technical terrain and trails of technical difficulty.
 The training covers the following areas;

 - Advanced trailside repairs

 - Route planning and navigation strategies for technical terrain

 - Risk assessment

 - Managing accidents and emergencies

 - Promoting hydration and nutrition